gkowalik/ContinousControl/README.md

 Then, place the file in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

-#### NOTE: THIS CODE WAS NOT TESTED OUTSIDE UDACITY WORKSPACE.
-PARTICULARY, THERE IS A SOLUTION TO KEEP UDACITY WORKSPACE ALIVE (workspace_utils.py) THAT MIGHT NEED TO BE REMOVED
+<strong><em> NOTE: THIS CODE WAS NOT TESTED OUTSIDE UDACITY WORKSPACE.
+PARTICULARY, THERE IS A SOLUTION TO KEEP UDACITY WORKSPACE ALIVE (workspace_utils.py) THAT MIGHT NEED TO BE REMOVED</em></strong>

 ### Instructions